MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-autofunction.md

 ---
 # bin_auto()

-Rounds values down to a fixed-size "bin", with control over the bin size and starting point provided by a query property.
+Rounds values down to a fixed-size bin, with control over the bin size and starting point provided by a query property.

 ## Syntax